calvinmclean/automated-garden/docs/controller_advanced.md

 ### Basic Options
 These are the basic options that are required and do not fit in specific categories.

-`GARDEN_NAME`: this is the name of the Garden and will be used for MQTT topics so it is critical that this matches the Garden's name in `garden-app`
+`TOPIC_PREFIX`: this is used as the prefix for MQTT topics so it is critical that this matches the Garden's `TopicPrefix` in `garden-app`

 `QUEUE_SIZE`: maximum number of messages that can be queued in FreeRTOS queues.
 10 is a sensible default that should never overflow unless you have a large number of Plants